isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/national-environment-agency-chemical-control-and-management-department-basel-convention.md

    - Invoice
    - Bill of Lading (BL) / Air waybill (AWB)
-   - Letter of confirmation from the exporter/importer confirming whether the shipment contains any hazardous wastes classify under the Basel Convention and importing country’s legislation
+   - Letter of confirmation from the exporter/importer confirming whether the shipment contains any hazardous wastes classified under the Basel Convention and importing country’s legislation
    - An inspection certificate issued by an authorized surveyor for exports of copper scraps to China , Taiwan and Hong Kong
    - Any other supporting documents relevant to the export shipment